imranelalami/imranelalami.github.io/_tabs/about.md

 order: 4
 ---

-#  Hey, I’m Imran
+#Hey, I’m Imran.

 Welcome to my blog.
-I'm an Aspiring Pentester focused on:
+I’m an aspiring pentester focused on:

-- 🧠 CTF Writeups & Notes
-- 🛠️ Pentesting Stuff I Learn the Hard Way
-- 📚 Learning logs for future me (and maybe you)
+    Network pentesting and Active Directory

+    CTFs and wargames

+    Learning new technologies and areas of IT

-I post here mainly to keep track of my own progress, and also to help people like me who are just getting into this field.
+I mainly post here to track my progress and help others who are starting out in this field.
-Not everything here is groundbreaking — I know I’m not reinventing the wheel — but it’s real, it's a collection of the things I break and learn.
+Nothing here is groundbreaking — I’m not reinventing the wheel — but it’s a real collection of things I learn, explore, and break.

-Feel free to reach out or connect with me on [LinkedIn](https://linkedin.com/in/imraneelalami).